Roman86/debounce-search-abstraction/README.md

         // note: it's called with the actual results only (late results won't get here) console.log('RESULT', result); // render some list here },
+    // when the query is empty - you don't have to make any requests,
+    // just provide the empty results (according to your results type)
+    emptyQueryResult: () => ({
+        items: [],
+    }),
 });

 // Example
-// We emulate the user typing "Hello Kitty" with some delays and then erasing the text
+// We emulate the user typing "Hello Foobar" with some delays and then erasing the text
 // [ inputDelay, char ]
 const type: Array<[number, string]> = [
     [100, 'h'],